intel/zephyr.js/docs/fs.md

 `path` name of file or directory.

-Returns a `Stat` object for that file or directory.
+Returns a `Stat` object for that file or directory or undefined if file or directory does not exist.

 ### FS.writeFileSync
 `void writeFileSync(string file, [string|buffer] data);`